Koraytkn/todo-list-case/README.md

-This repository contains a **Todo List Application** developed as a solution for the SAP case study.
+This repository contains a **Todo List Application** developed as a solution for a case study.
 It consists of a **backend** built with Spring Boot and a **frontend** built with React.js.
 Both are dockerized to ensure seamless deployment and testing.